Emmaline Lambert specialises in planning, environmental, public law, and regulatory crime.

 Expertise

 Planning and environmental work represents a significant part of Emmaline’s practice.
-She is ranked as a leading junior in Planning in the most recent editions of Chambers and Partners and Legal 500, and she is ranked as a top planning junior in the 2022 Planning Magazine’s annual law survey.
+She is ranked as a leading junior in Planning in the most recent editions of Chambers and Partners and Legal 500, she was ranked as a top planning junior in the 2022 Planning Magazine’s annual law survey and in 2024 she was named a Woman of Influence by the Royal Town Planning Institute’s The Planner.

 Notable cases include: